About OPEN SWMM

 Not relevant to the use of EPA SWMM - pertains to other software

 Similarly, discussions that are strictly about other non-commercial software packages (e.g. HEC-RAS, HEC-HMS, etc.) are also discouraged on SWMM-USERS and deprecated here.

 Does not meaningfully add to the discussion or knowledge base

 This reason applies to a number of types of deprecated posts.
 Examples include: one line posts expressing thanks (deprecated for brevity), inadvertent posts that were meant to be sent directly to an individual, apologies for these inadvertent posts, posts on topics outside of the intent of the SWMM-USERS list server, posts that do not inform the discussion topic and routine reminders of posting standards.

 If you feel a post has been deprecated in error or there is content that should be deprecated, please email firstname.lastname@example.org and we will try to address it immediately.

 Threads listed in the hot topics section on the home page are automatically selected by the server based on the largest number of contributions for current year.

-- All trade marks reproduced in this website which are not the property of, or licensed to, the operator are acknowledged on the website.
+- All trade marks reproduced in this website which are not the property of CHI are the property of the individual trade mark holders.